- Reverse sneezing is usually not a cause for concern.

 Many a dog parent has placed an emergency call to the veterinarian upon seeing their dog reverse sneeze for the first time, assuming their dog is choking or gasping for air, or even dying.

-Although these short-lived episodes can sound truly awful, pet parents can rest easier knowing that reverse sneezing is usually not a cause for concern.
+Although these short-lived dog sneezing episodes can sound truly awful, pet parents can rest easier knowing that reverse sneezing is usually not a cause for concern.
 In fact, it’s fairly common among dogs (not as much among cats).
-Still, if your dog is reverse sneezing frequently, it is worth following up with your veterinarian to rule out any underlying health conditions.
+Still, if this happens to your dog regularly, it is worth following up with your veterinarian to rule out any underlying health conditions.

 Here is everything pet parents need to know about reverse sneezing in dogs.